 The following table explains the new IP2SG application number format for Registered Designs-related matters:

 e.g. D 2001/1510/B

 Note that <YYYY> indicates the four-digit year and there is no space before the year.

 What file format must electronically-submitted documents be in?

 Generally, all electronically-submitted documents, other than the online Patents, Trade Marks and Registered Designs Forms, must be in Portable Document Format (“PDF”).
 Text-searchable PDF documents are recommended.
 Submitting information in PDF guarantees that information is identically represented in different environments and retains the integrity of the data.
 Other acceptable electronic formats will be reflected at the point of uploading the document.

 How should applicants prepare the patent specifications before attaching them to the online Patent Forms?

 What is the recommended image resolution for electronic submission?

 It is recommended that PDF text documents be scanned at a resolution of 200 dpi.
 Drawings should be scanned at a resolution of 300 dpi.
-All images should be saved as black and white, or gray-scale.
+For patent-related filings, all images should be saved as black-and-white, or grayscale.
 You may wish to crop the images to reduce the surrounding white space.

 Portable Media Submission to IPOS (for files which exceed 100MB)